andreaspaulick/dummyProjektboerse/README.md

 # Dummy Projektboerse
 Simulates the API of a simple post-orientated CMS without any security- or authentication features.
 For local testing only.

-Requierements: Java 8, Apache Web Server, MySQL/MariaDB
+Requirements: Java 8, Apache Web Server, MySQL/MariaDB

 Supports the following HTTP-methods: PUT, POST and DELETE